open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

     ```

 2. Create a `Meter`, providing the name and version of the library/application
-   doing the instrumentation. `Meter` instance is typically created once and is
+   doing the instrumentation.
+The `Meter` instance is typically created once and
-   reused throughout the application/library.
+   is reused throughout the application/library.

     ```csharp
     static Meter meter = new Meter(